harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 ## Search

-This blog isn't meant to address basic searching with `/` and `?` so if you're looking for advice like that, please look elsewhere.

-When I talk about search, I'm referring to **project-wide**, intelligent fuzzy search.
-The best plugin for this in Neovim is, hands-down, <a href="https://github.com/nvim-telescope/telescope.nvim">Telescope</a>.
+For **project-wide**, intelligent fuzzy search, the best plugin in Neovim is <a href="https://github.com/nvim-telescope/telescope.nvim">Telescope</a>, hands-down.
 Not only does Telescope provide you with the ability to search for files and folders, it's API is extremely well designed and lets you build your own custom pickers, if you want to.

 For instance, I have the following user-defined `:Stash` ex-command that creates a stash for my current changes, named after the current branch: